-Success in preclinical studies and early clinical trials does not ensure that later clinical trials, including our Phase 3 pivotal and Phase 2 proof-ofconcept clinical trials of Viralym-M, will generate adequate data to demonstrate the efficacy and safety of any of our product candidates.
+Success in preclinical studies and early clinical trials does not ensure that later clinical trials, including our Phase 3 pivotal and Phase 2 proof-of-concept clinical trials of posoleucel, will generate adequate data to demonstrate the efficacy and safety of any of our product candidates.
 Likewise, a number of companies in the pharmaceutical and biotechnology industries, including those with greater resources and experience than us, have suffered significant setbacks in clinical trials, even after seeing promising results in earlier preclinical studies or clinical trials.
-Despite the results reported in earlier preclinical studies or clinical trials for our product candidates, to date, results may not be replicated in subsequent trials, and we do not know whether the clinical trials we may conduct will demonstrate adequate efficacy and safety to result in regulatory approval to market Viralym-M, ALVR106, ALVR109 or any future product candidates we develop from our allogeneic T-cell immunotherapy platform.
+Despite the results reported in earlier preclinical studies or clinical trials for our product candidates, to date, results may not be replicated in subsequent trials, and we do not know whether the clinical trials we may conduct will demonstrate adequate efficacy and safety to result in regulatory approval to market posoleucel, ALVR106, ALVR109 or any future product candidates we develop from our allogeneic T cell immunotherapy platform.
 Additionally, certain of our clinical trial endpoints also may not be adequately powered in a particular subpopulation of our trial population.
 Additionally, all of our clinical trials to date have been open-label trials.
 An "open-label" clinical trial is one where both the patient and investigator know whether the patient is receiving the investigational product candidate or either an existing approved drug or placebo.
 Most typically, open-label clinical trials test only the investigational product candidate and sometimes may do so at different dose levels.
 Open-label clinical trials are subject to various limitations that may exaggerate any therapeutic effect as patients in open-label clinical trials are aware when they are receiving treatment.
 Open-label clinical trials may be subject to a "patient bias" where patients perceive their symptoms to have improved merely due to their awareness of receiving an experimental treatment.
-In addition, open-label clinical trials may be subject to an "investigator bias" where those assessing and reviewing the physiological outcomes of the clinical trials are aware of which patients have received treatment and may interpret the information of the treated group more favorably given this knowledge.
-The results from an open-label trial may not be predictive of future clinical trial results with any of our product candidates for which we include an open-label clinical trial when studied in a controlled environment with a placebo or active control.
+In addition, open-label clinical trials may be subject to an "investigator bi not be predictive of future clinical trial results with any of our product candidates for which we include an open-label clinical trial when studied in a controlled environment with a placebo or active control.

 Efficacy data from prospectively designed trial may differ significantly from those obtained from retrospective subgroup analyses.
-In addition, clinical data obtained from a clinical trial with an allogeneic product candidate such as Viralym-M may not yield the same or better results as compared to an autologous product candidate.
+In addition, clinical data obtained from a clinical trial with an allogeneic product candidate such as posoleucel may not yield the same or better results as compared to an autologous product candidate.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in such studies nonetheless failed to obtain FDA, EMA or other necessary regulatory agency approval.